BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 ## DESCENDING AND FALLING

 What goes up, must come down, or so the old expression says.
-Models can move downwards in two ways — they either descend safely or they fall.
+Models can move downwards in two ways â€” they either descend safely or they fall.

 #### DESCENDING

 A model may automatically descend a distance equal to its own height without any penalty (the distance the model moves downwards is ignored for working out how far the model has moved that phase).
-If a model needs to descend further, they must make a Climb test, with the exception that they move directly down instead of up — there must also be some way for the model to climb down, such as handholds, etc. If the Climb test is failed (a roll of a 1) or the model falls for some other reason, it will suffer falling damage, as follows.
+If a model needs to descend further, they must make a Climb test, with the exception that they move directly down instead of up â€” there must also be some way for the model to climb down, such as handholds, etc. If the Climb test is failed (a roll of a 1) or the model falls for some other reason, it will suffer falling damage, as follows.

 #### FALLING